Difference Rewards Policy Gradients

-Finally, we investigate the effect of noise on computation of the difference rewards.
-Generally, accurate reward values for every agent action are needed to compute correct difference rewards.
+Finally, the effect of noise on computation of the difference rewards are investigated.
+Generally, an accurate reward value for every agent's action is needed to compute correct difference rewards.
 The reward network $R_{\psi}$ is an approximation of the true reward function $R(s,a)$ and can therefore give noisy estimates that could dramatically affect the resulting computation.
-To investigate this, we added noise sampled from different processes to reward values for each agent action that are obtained from the environment.
-We used these to compute the baseline (the second term of the r.h.s. in Equation \ref{eq:aristocrat}, as this is the only term for which $R_{\psi}$ is used in Equation \ref{eq:diff_learn}), and we compared the resulting difference rewards with the true ones for a generic agent $i$ under a uniform policy $\pi_{\theta^i}(a^i|s)=\frac{1}{|A^i|}$.
-Figure \ref{fig:noise} reports the mean value and variance over $1000$ noise samples of a set of sampled state-action pairs from the reward functions of the two investigated problems with $N=3$ agents.
+To investigate this, noise sampled from different processes is added to the reward values of the agent's different actions that are obtained from the environment.
+These are used to compute the baseline (the second term of the r.h.s. in Equation \ref{eq:aristocrat}, as this is the only term for which $R_{\psi}$ is used in Equation \ref{eq:ar_learned}), and the resulting difference rewards are compared with the true ones for a generic agent $i$ under a uniform policy $\pi_{\theta^i}(a^i\vert s)=\frac{1}{\vert A^i\vert }$.
+Figure \ref{fig:noise} reports the mean value and variance over $1000$ noise samples of a set of sampled state-action (SA) pairs from the reward function of the two investigated domains with $N=3$ agents.

-We can observe how different noise processes differently affect the resulting difference rewards.
+It can be observed how different noise processes differently affect the resulting difference rewards.
 For example, in both environments, the difference rewards mechanism is quite resistant against noise from a normal or a uniform distribution.
 This is probably due to the symmetricity of these noises, that tends to cancel out with each other.
-However, a masking kind of noise seems to be more detrimental for difference rewards evaluation: cancelling out some of the reward values definitely changes the computation and gives wrong estimates.
+However, a masking kind of noise, under which some of the reward values are replaced with a value of $0$ with a certain probability, seems to be more detrimental for difference rewards evaluation: cancelling out some of the reward values definitely changes the computation and gives wrong estimates.
 This is worse in the multi-rover domain, in which the reward function is dense, while for the predator-prey environment and its sparse reward function it seems to be less harming.
-More noise processes are investigated in the Appendix.